jrsen/proxy-command/README.md

 # cproxy
-A tool for setting the command line http proxy in the terminal
+A tool for setting the command line proxy in the terminal

 ## Example:
 ```